 Overview of AI in the HIDOE Asynchronous Course

 In the rapidly evolving landscape of education, harnessing the power of Artificial Intelligence (AI) can be a game-changer for both educators and students.
-An asynchronous course was created for HIDOE staff to better understand AI and its practical application, with a specific focus on generative AI applications such as Gemini and ChatGPT.
+An asynchronous course was created for HIDOE staff to better understand AI and its practical application, with a specific focus on generative AI applications such as Gemini and NotebookLM.

 School Level AI Use Language